shinsoj/techart/houdini_vex/math_and_vex.md

 @my_attribute = 1;
 ```

 The attribute by default is `float`.
-For other types, write the appropriate prefix:
+For the other types, write the appropriate prefix:

 ```csharp
 v@vector_attribute = {1,2,3}; // curly braces for numbers